 This visit was one I was looking forward to all week 🙂 and not just because of the chance to sample some delicious rum.

 drinking rum (dark rum, if you please) and my distillery curiosity, a trip to St. Nicholas Abbey was right up my street.

-Getting To St. Nicholas Abbey.
+Getting To St. Nicholas Abbey Barbados

-Touring the Abbey
+Touring the St Nicholas Abbey Barbados

-As soon as I arrived a Member of the Warren family decided to give us a little T.T.T. – a talk, tour and taste as I quickly nicknamed it :-).
+As soon as I arrived a Member of the Warren family decided to give us a little T.T.T. – a talk, tour and taste as I quickly nicknamed it.

 Walking around the Jacobean Mansion and the lush gullies, it’s easy to see why so many people fall in love with this piece of Barbados.
 I almost felt as though I’d been transported back to the 17th century.

-One thing that most people don’t mention is how quiet and peaceful this area is… except for Lance and Baby, two resident birds that sound more like a 70’s disco act than a pair of pristinely (and rather cheeky) salmon-crested cockatoos.
+Oh yeah, one thing that most people don’t mention is how quiet and peaceful this area is… except for Lance and Baby, two resident birds that sound more like a 70’s disco act than a pair of pristinely (and rather cheeky) salmon-crested cockatoos.

 What about the rum?

-Interestingly and unlike its famous neighbour, Mount Gay Rum, St Nicholas Abbey does not mass produce its heritage rum instead choosing to only sell it at a few locations across the world.
+Interestingly and unlike its famous neighbour, Mount Gay Rum, St Nicholas Abbey Barbados does not mass produce its heritage rum.
+Instead, they choose to only sell it at a few locations across the world.